GuilhermeBauer16/Product-Catalog/README.md

 * Registered product edition.

-* Deletion of product product.
+* Deletion of product.

 * Viewing registrated product.

+ ### Category

+* Addition of category.

+* Registered category edition.

+* Deletion of category.

+* Viewing registrated category.

+## Dependencies that I used in the Maven project

+### Model mapper